 Sports Development

-Newry, Mourne and Down District Council's Sports Development team work to create more opportunities for people to get involved in sport, especially young people and underrepresented groups.
-Our goal is to increase participation by improving both Council’s sports facilities and community sports clubs whilst offering sports and exercise programmes for more people to take part in and enjoy.
+Newry, Mourne and Down District Council’s Sports Development team works to create more opportunities for people to take part in sport.
+We focus especially on young people and underrepresented groups.
+Our aim is to increase participation by improving Council sports facilities, supporting local sports clubs and providing sports and exercise programmes that people can enjoy.

-To do this Council has engaged with communities, sports clubs and sporting organisations and created the following strategies to help us meet these objectives.
+We work closely with communities, clubs and sporting organisations.
+Together, we have developed the following strategies to help meet these goals.

 Sports and Physical Activity Strategy 2025-2030